 Shepherd’s Pie – A rich filling of lamb, vegetables and gravy, topped with mashed potatoes.

 Although English is the key language spoken in Ireland, the unique language of the ‘Gaeilge’ is also spoken.
-Gaelige is only spoken as a first language in areas such as Galway, Kerry and Donegal, and is therefore recognised as a minority language.
+Gaeilge is only spoken as a first language in areas such as Galway, Kerry and Donegal, and is therefore recognised as a minority language.
+You might also find that, in very small villages, accents grow stronger and become a little harder to navigate – particular in older and more isolated Irish people.

 Many people in Ireland will know how to speak some Irish phrases.
 Here are some of the most popular Irish sayings: